Popups not blocked

 Your first step should be to make sure that the internal popup blocker is enabled in your browser and that you haven't "whitelisted" the sites that are giving you popups:

-Hover ads are a special form of popup that cannot be blocked by using the Popup Blocker Settings extension.
-You can use either NoScript or Adblock to prevent them.
+Hover ads are a special form of popup.
+You can use either NoScript or Adblock Plus to prevent them.

 Popups generated by other software